eileenrmartin/eileenrmartin.github.io/prospectiveStudents/index.md

 The specific requirements vary by program, but all students in the group must work with an interdisciplinary team.
 To ensure some common knowledge that facilitates student-to-student collaboration across programs, applicants should have prior coursework or self-study including: programming, differential equations, linear algebra, probability & statistics, mechanics, and electricity & magnetism.

-### Specific Open Positions
-In addition to the specific openings currently listed here, I also recruit motivated postdocs, graduate students and undergraduate students for upcoming projects that are not yet listed below, so please get in touch to discuss opportunities!
-* I will be recruiting a post-doctoral researcher soon.
-If you are interested in end-to-end workflows with data compression in scientific computing, applied data science, high-throughput/large-scale seismology, parallel computing and open-source software, please contact me!
-* The Distributed Fiber Optic Sensing Laboratory (Martin, Jin, Shragge, Singha) is posting an undergraduate work-study position this fall for an undergraduate laboratory assistant.

 ### Graduate and Postdoctoral Fellowships